-How do we embed and manage respect for human rights across our business?
+Embedding and managing respect for human rights across our business

 We respect human rights everywhere we operate.
-We uphold the human rights of our people, local communities, and broader society including vulnerable groups such as women, children, Indigenous people and victims of conflict, and others potentially affected by our activities.
+We are committed to upholding the human rights of our people, local communities, and broader society including vulnerable groups such as women, children, Indigenous Peoples and victims of conflict, and others potentially affected by our activities.

-We require our assets, at a minimum, to:
+We require our industrial assets, at a minimum, to:

 - Take steps to ensure business partners demonstrate respect for human rights

-- Set up monitoring and review processes to meet the requirements of the Group Human Rights Policy
+- Set up monitoring and review processes to meet the requirements of the ; and

-- Implement risk controls and corrective actions where relevant to continually improve human rights performance
+- Implement risk controls and corrective actions where relevant as part of their efforts to continually improve human rights performance

-Assets implement Group polices to ensure local cultures, challenges and opportunities are reﬂected while meeting Glencore’s expectations.
-All our employees have a role to play in respecting human rights, as outlined in our Code of Conduct.
+We require our industrial assets to implement Group policies, which seek to ensure local cultures, challenges and opportunities are addressed while meeting Glencore’s global standards.
+All our employees have a role to play in respecting human rights, as outlined in our .

-We report complaints, grievances and serious incidents relating to human rights to the Board HSEC Committee.
+Our protocols require serious complaints, grievances and incidents relating to human rights to be reported to the Board HSEC Committee.

 Enabling complaints and grievances